Free Articles for Your

 although this is not a requirement.

-to the copy.
 You may add photographs and artwork.
-We would be

 - No further advance permission from us is required to re-publish